Autumn term: Monday 30th September – 2nd December 2019

 Saturdays 1st, 15th & 29th Feb, 14th & 28th March 2020

 An all-round introduction to the three most used programs involved in Graphic design (Adobe Photoshop, Illustrator, InDesign).
 This course is ideal for anyone looking to learn and develop their skills in digital design or simply study the effective use of visual design within communication.

 Written primarily for beginners, this course will introduce you to software commonly used in graphic design and encourage you to practise these techniques across a range of different case studies.
+This is a fast-paced course and with plenty to do for even the more experienced once.
 Intermediate level designers may benefit from picking up portfolio building projects and the tutor feedback.

 Through a combination of digital based workshops, practical application and guided feedback, you will be introduced to layout, composition, type and image.

 Graphic Design is all about finding your method to entertain, communicate, educate and inform.
 There’s no ‘right answer’ and you will be supported by your tutor to explore different styles to reach the goal of the brief.
 As well as developing creative design strategies, we encourage you to bring your own experiences and interests to your work.